manali1230/run-git-actions-localy/README.md

 ./bin/act -W .github/workflows/main.yaml -P test=catthehacker/ubuntu:act-18.04
 ```

-Where,
+Where,/
-`-W` - used to pass your workflow file
+`-W` - used to pass your workflow file/
 `-P` - used to pass runner docker image